selcukdurukan/AmadeusFlightSearch/README.md

 2. Ensure that the Docker is running on your local machine.
 3. Navigate to the directory containing the docker-compose.yml file and open PowerShell.
 4. Type the command docker-compose up -d in PowerShell and press Enter.
 5. Wait 30 seconds for running all of container
+6. To perform operations, register through the auth-service http://localhost:8080/swagger-ui/index.html#/, and then log in using your email and password to get your JWT Token.
+   Finally, if desired, you can monitor and interact with other APIs using Swagger at http://localhost:8081/swagger-ui/index.html#/ and http://localhost:8082/swagger-ui/index.html#/ .